-- 98 modeling exercises suggested that winter rain increased in Punjab over the late Holocene - 99 (Wright et al., 2008).
-During the hydrologic year, part of this precipitation, stored as snow and - 100 ice in surrounding mountain ranges, is redistributed as meltwater by the Indus and its Himalayan - tributaries to the arid and semi-arid landscape of the alluvial plain (Karim and Veizer, 2002). - 102
+98 increased in Punjab over the late Holocene (Wright et al., 2008).
+During the hydrologic year, part alluvial plain (Karim and Veizer, 2002).

+99 of this precipitation, stored as snow and ice in surrounding mountain ranges, is redistributed as

+100 meltwater by the Indus and its Himalayan tributaries to the arid and semi-arid landscape of the

-103 The climatic trigger for the urban Harappan collapse was probably the decline of the summer ago in the face of persistent late Holocene aridity (Dixit et al., 2014; Fleitmann et al., 2003;
+103 The climatic trigger for the urban Harappan collapse was probably the decline of the summer inundation agriculture less sustainable along the Indus and its tributaries (Giosan et al., 2012) and may have led to bio-socio-economic stress and disruptions (e.g., Meadow, 1991; Schug et al., 2013).
+Still, the remarkable longevity of the decentralized rural phase until ca. 3200 years ago in the face of persistent late Holocene aridity (Dixit et al., 2014; Fleitmann et al., 2003;